boldbi/bold-bi-docs/docs/cloud-bi/managing-resources/manage-schedules.md

 # Manage Schedules in the Bold BI

-This section explains on how to add, edit, delete schedules and also on how to run the schedules on demand and enable or disable schedules in the Bold BI.
+This section explains how to add, edit, and delete the schedules and also to run the schedules on-demand, enable or disable schedules, and show schedule run history in the Bold BI.

 Schedules' page displays the schedules that are accessible by the user depending on the user’s permission.